The Land of Lincoln is rich in history as it is in health insurance options for individuals, families, and low-income

 Illinois Companies Offering Individual and Family Plans

-Illinois has eight insurance companies offering 2021 Marketplace plans, including three new entrants.7 Residents in most counties can choose from more than one insurance carrier.
+Illinois has nine health insurance companies offering 2022 Marketplace plans.7 Residents in most counties can choose from more than one insurance carrier.
 Health Care Service Corporation (aka Blue Cross Blue Shield) is the only carrier that offers plans statewide.
 The other four offer plans in select counties.